 A wide selection of support groups for HIV / AIDS is available on the Iamsterdam website.

 There are eight comprehensive cancer centres (CCCs) in The Netherlands. they conduct research and assist relatives and patients.
 They each work with a group of hospitals.
 The website is in Dutch here.
 You can also find information in English on The Netherlands Cancer Group site.

 It can get lonely sometimes being a mum in a foreign country.
 One of the best and most complete support groups and information centres for mums is The Amsterdam Mamas.
 They also have a Facebook group here with 17k members.

 Support for Mental Health Issues

-Mental Health issues are dealt with by agencies and hospitals.
-Your first line of support is your GP.
-They will then recommend the next actions bases on their assessment of your condition.
-You may well be recommended to see a specialist such a a mental health professional in our listing here.
+Agencies and hospitals deal with all mental health issues.
+Your first line of mental health support is your GP, who will orient you.
+They will then recommend the following actions based on their assessment of your condition.
+You may well be recommended to see a specialist such as Amsterdam mental health professionals in our listings.

 In case it is more serious, such as a personality disorder, and you are a danger to yourself or others, you will be taken into secondary care, and that might involve being hospitalised.